Report on Vandyke Brown Tests

-I printed on Crane’s Kid Finish White, 8.5x11 inches, available from Bostick & Sullivan.
+I printed on Crane’s Kid Finish White, 8.5x11 inches.
 This paper works well for Vandyke printing, though it is very fragile when wet and there are other papers with a smoother surface.

 All three of these images were printed on Crane’s Kid Finish White with two coats of sensitizer.
 For the image on the right the first coat had 1 drop of 3% potassium dichromate added--exposed to morning sun for 30 minutes.
 The image on the left, which has no additives to the VDB solution, was exposed to afternoon sun for 30 minutes.
 The image in the middle has 1 drop of 2% potassium dichromate added to the first coat, and was exposed for 13 minutes in a UV printer.
 You can click on these images to enlarge them.
 I believe the one in the middle is the most satisfying, though I’d still like to print one somewhere in-between the one in the middle and the one on the right.